Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: NMR relaxation rate

 In Fig.~\ref{Fig_XvsT}, we have also plotted the theoretically predicted 2D-critical temperature dependence of $\xi$ \cite{Kosterlitz1974,Ding1990}

-where we have fixed the $T_{BKT}$ value to the one calculated by QMC as given in Fig.~\ref{Fig_PhaseDiagram} and used $b$~=2.30 value determined by QMC, see Appendix~\ref{appA}.
-This value is quite close to $b$~=1.86 determined in Ref.~\cite{Laflorencie2012} for a different 2D system.
-The $\xi_{2D}(T)$ curve approaches asymptotically the numerical values in the $\xi$~$\approx$ 1-10 range, where slight variation of the $b$ and $T_{BKT}$ parameters (compensated by a suitably adjusted prefactor $\xi_0$) only slightly shift this range.
-In any case, for the $\xi$ values below 1, a priori, we do not expect that $\xi_{2D}$ properly describes a particular system.
-Indeed, for our system, the $\xi_{2D}(T)$ curve departs above the calculated $\xi$ values below $\xi\approx$1.0, which corresponds to temperatures above 3.5~K $\approx$ 3.1$T_{BKT}$ $\approx$ 2.1$T_N$.
-This precisely defines the high-temperature validity range for any description based on the anticipated $\xi_{2D}(T)$ given by Eq.~(\ref{eq8}).
+where we have fixed the $T_{\textrm{BKT}}$ value to the one calculated by QMC as given in Fig.~\ref{Fig_PhaseDiagram} and used $b$~=2.30 value determined by QMC; see Appendix~\ref{appA}{.
+T}he $\xi_{\textrm{2D}}(T)$ curve approaches asymptotically the numerical values in the $\xi$~$\approx$ 1--10 range, where slight variation of the $b$ and $T_{\textrm{BKT}}$ parameters (compensated by a suitably adjusted prefactor $\xi_0$) only slightly shift this range.
+In any case, for the $\xi$ values below 1, \textit{a priori}, we do not expect that $\xi_{\textrm{2D}}$ properly describes a particular system.
+Indeed, for our system, the $\xi_{\textrm{2D}}(T)$ curve departs above the calculated $\xi$ values below $\xi\approx$ 1.0, which corresponds to temperatures above 3.5~K $\approx$ 3.1$T_{\textrm{BKT}}$ $\approx$ 2.2\,$T_N$.
+This precisely defines the high-temperature validity range for any description based on the anticipated $\xi_{\textrm{2D}}(T)$ given by Eq.~(\ref{eq8}).

 On the low temperature side, in practice, the applicability of a purely 2D description will be limited by the presence of a 3D ordering at $T_N$.
-Knowing that the corresponding 3D fluctuations extend up to $\approx$1.2$T_N$, which in our system transforms to 1.6$T_{BKT}$ (over the center of the BEC dome), we are left with a narrow temperature range of 1.9-3.5~K, that is (1.6-3.1)$T_{BKT}$ or (1.2-2.2)$T_N$.
+Knowing that the corresponding 3D fluctuations extend up to $\approx$1.2\,$T_N$, which in our system transforms to 1.6\,$T_{\textrm{BKT}}$ (over the center of the BEC dome), we are left with a narrow temperature range of 1.9--3.5~K, that is, (1.6--3.1)$T_{\textrm{BKT}}$ or (1.2--2.2)$T_N$.

 Finally, the 3D prediction of $\xi$ from the $T_{1}^{-1}({\mathbf{q}})$ dependence calculated by QMC for the 32$\times$32$\times$8 size system (Fig.~\ref{Fig_XvsT}) confirms the previous discussion: The increase of $\xi$ due to 3D ordering is barely visible at 1.96 K and shows up clearly at 1.74~K. Although this latter point is very close to $T_N$, the finite size effect limit the simulated $\xi$ value as compared to its expected divergence for an infinite system.
 On the high temperature side, the 3D $\xi$ continues to track the 2D one very closely at all temperatures, as expected.